 Running Injuries—Whether you’ve joined the barefoot movement, or you lace up your favorite running shoes each day, the feet and ankles can be injured while running.
 Ease into training, and listen to your feet when you run.

 Stress Fractures—This overuse injury occurs when a bone in the foot or ankle becomes cracked due to intense pressure and stress.
 The pounding that your feet take when you run, play tennis, or dance increases your risk.
 The metatarsal bones are often affected, so never ignore foot pain.

 Turf Toe—Football and soccer aren’t the only sports that can lead to this sprain of the big toe joint.
 The ligaments that connect the toe to the foot can be injured when the toe is over extended.
 Putting weight on the toe can become quite painful and mobility is often affected.

 Let Your Feet Make the Call

 Your feet are built to work hard for you.
 Whether you’re working or playing, discomfort shouldn’t be a part of the game plan.
 If you are experiencing discomfort, listen to your body and call Austin Foot and Ankle Specialists today.
-Dr. Craig H. Thomajan DPM, FACFAS and Dr. Shine John DPM, FACFAS are dedicated to helping their patients stay active and free of foot and ankle pain.
+Dr. Craig H. Thomajan DPM, FACFAS is dedicated to helping his patients stay active and free of foot and ankle pain.
 Call (512) 328-8900 today, or schedule an appointment online.